Bahamas Yacht Charter Itinerary, 8 Days in Exumas

 Highbourne Cay, Bahamas.
 Photo by @hanhanbvi.
 Used with permission.

-Sailing you will find Allen’s Cay, world-famous for its indigenous population of Rock Iguanas.
+Sailing you will find Allan’s Cay, world-famous for its indigenous population of Rock Iguanas.
 When you are done with feeding the iguanas, the secluded sandy beach is a great place to swim and explore.
 Hike up and around to see if you can find the rock cairn constructed long, long ago….

 Rock Iguana.
 Photo by @hanhanbvi.
 Used with permission.